albertobsd/keyhunt/README.md

 # Modes

-Keyhunt can work in diferents ways at different speeds.
+Keyhunt can work in diferent ways at different speeds.

 The current availables modes are:
 - address